Infinite measure mixing for some mechanical systems

+\begin{proof} We claim that both $\tT$ and $\tG^t$ are very well approximated by the Lorentz gas and so by Theorems \ref{ThInfAppGGM} and \ref{ThInfAppGGMFlow} the result will follow.
+To prove the above claim, it is sufficient to check condition (i) of Definition \ref{DefWApp} (and its continuous time counterpart).
+In continuous time, we can choose $A_{z,\eps} = \emptyset$ as the flow $\tG^t$ is continuous and for $R$ large, is uniformly close to the unperturbed billiard flow $G^t$ up to time $1$ by condition \eqref{VanishPot}.
+To check condition (i) for the map, choose $A_{z,\eps}$ as the $\delta$ neighborhood of the primary singularity set of the unperturbed billiard map $T$.
+By choosing $\delta$ sufficiently small, we clearly have $\mu(A_{z,\eps}) < \eps$ and now choosing $R$ large (and consequently the field small), we have \eqref{eq:vwapproxcond}. \end{proof}

-Also, as before, the assumption \eqref{VanishPot} is insufficient to ensure hyperbolicity close to the origin.
+Similarly to \S \ref{SSSLocPert}}, the assumption \eqref{VanishPot} is insufficient to ensure hyperbolicity close to the origin.
 In particular the system could have elliptic islands in the bounded part of the space (cf. \cite{RKT}) and so it may fail to be local global mixing.
+On the other hand, {our next result gives local global mixing under the extra assumption that the field is small everywhere.

-On the other hand, we will show below that if $||U||_{C^3}$ is sufficently small (e.g. in the Coulomb potential case the charge $\be$ is small) then the system is local global mixing.
-To see this it suffices to check conditions (M1)-(M6).
+\begin{theorem} Assume besides \eqref{VanishPot} that $||U||_{C^3}$ is sufficently small (e.g. in the Coulomb potential case the charge $\be$ is small).
+Then both the collision map $\tT$ and the continuous time system $\tG^t$ enjoy local global mixing with respect to $\bbG_U.$ \end{theorem} }